SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/1-bgu-btp-guid-mechanism.md

-# Getting BTP resource GUIDs with the BTP CLI - part 1
+# Getting BTP resource GUIDs with the btp CLI - part 1

 _Learn how to use the btp CLI to determine resource GUIDs in your global account.
 This post is part 1, covering the `bgu` mechanism._

-In the Developer Keynote during SAP TechEd, specifically in the Command Line Magic [section](https://github.com/SAP-samples/teched2021-developer-keynote#sections), I used a little mechanism I called `bgu` (for "btp GUID"), to determine the GUIDs for various resources (a subaccount, and later, a directory) in my global account.
+In the [Developer Keynote](https://reg.sapevents.sap.com/flow/sap/sapteched2021/portal/page/sessions/session/1632238684525001QKhY) during SAP TechEd, specifically in the Command Line Magic [section](https://github.com/SAP-samples/teched2021-developer-keynote#sections), I used a little mechanism I called `bgu` (for "btp GUID"), to determine the GUIDs for various resources (a subaccount, and later, a directory) in my global account.
 Here you can see `bgu` in action:

 ![bgu used to show GUID of trial subaccount](bgu-trial.png)

 ![bgu used in command substitution for messaging subaccount](bgu-messaging.png)

-I wanted to explain what this `bgu` mechanism is, how it works, because it may be useful to you too.
+In this post I wanted to explain what this `bgu` mechanism is and how it works, because it may be useful to you too.
 Moreover, the background information and context should provide you with some extra knowledge about BTP and the command line interface tool, `btp`.

 ## Starting at a high level